spr15bd/tictactoe/README.md

 # tictactoe
-Tic tac toe game for one or two players in JQuery
+Tic tac toe game for one or two players in JQuery / JavaScript